-Virginia is for lovers, but lawmakers are saying it’s not for sweepstakes casino players.
+Virginia is for lovers, but lawmakers are saying it may not be for sweepstakes casino players.

-Recently introduced by Marcus Simon, the delegate for Virginia’s 13th district, House Bill 161 seeks to prohibit sweepstakes gaming in the state, unless conducted by “a licensed internet gaming operator.”
+Recently introduced by Marcus Simon, the delegate for Virginia’s 13th district, House Bill 161 is mainly focused on legalizing real-money online casinos, but it also seeks to prohibit sweepstakes gaming in the state.

-“Offering or conducting a sweepstakes in which a person present in the Commonwealth may participate by paying or proffering something of value, including an entry fee for the opportunity to win or receive cash or a cash equivalent, shall constitute illegal internet gaming,” reads the bill.
+“Offering or conducting a sweepstakes in which a person present in the Commonwealth may participate by paying or proffering something of value, including an entry fee for the opportunity to win or receive cash or a cash equivalent, shall constitute illegal internet gaming,” reads the bill, in part.

 Anyone caught violating this new law would be subject to “a civil penalty of not more than $100,000 for the first offense and not more than $250,000 for the second and each subsequent offense.
 Each day that such violation continues shall be deemed a separate offense.”